noakishere/team-generator/README.md

 # Team Generator

-This project is used a dummy project to practice Angular
+This project is used as a dummy project to practice Angular

 ## Development server